ComputeSoftware/datomic-client-memdb/README.md

 Datomic Cloud supports transaction functions through Datomic Ions.
 This library does not have support for Ions.

+This API wraps the Datomic Peer (On-Prem).
+There are features in Datomic Cloud's query that are not present in Datomic On-Prem, and vice versa.

+This library does not try to re-implement features from Datomic Cloud, but makes some effort to throw exceptions when the user tries to use features exclusive to on-prem, notably find spec for collections and scalars.

+Because this is not exhaustive, it is recommended to also run integration tests against an actual instance of Datomic Cloud.

 ### Cleanup

 If you would like to cleanup the in-memory DBs, you can use the `close` function: